 [Exeunt Roger to woods, where he lives alone, ashamed, forever]

 Shame is so powerful!
-If it wasn’t we would all be masturbating all the time.
 Feeling as though he’s being kicked tf out of society is gonna either make Roger change his mind or get kicked tf out.

 But maybe Roger’s squad shows up.
 And they have their own #squadgoals.
-The sides build and build in number until they consist of the population of the United States.
-With such an overwhelming hypothesis, which one wins?
-How do we possibly know which unified voice ends up drowning out the other at the grand conclusion of this all-consuming screambattl—
+The opposing sides build and build in number until they consist of the entire population of these United States.
+With such an overwhelming hypothesis, which team wins?
+How can we possibly figure out which unified voice ends up drowning out the other at the grand conclusion of this all-consuming screambattl—

 We have a message and it needs to be the loudest.
 I’m uncertain of the best way to convey the message.
 The scale ranges from “kys trump and kin and all trumpkins” to “I have sixteen sourced research studies, each conducted impeccably.
 Read them all and you’ll be convinced.”
 You do you.

-But if the goal of those actions and any in between is empowering our message until it seems as inevitable as divine mandate, the only silencing or refutation of that message comes from internal naysayers.
+But if the goal of those actions and any in between is empowering our message until it seems as inevitable as tablets carried down the mountain, the only possible silencing or refutation of that message comes from internal naysayers.

-Which brings us back to Gorsuch, and the moderates’ points in his favor, which can be reviewed from the position I’ve described.
+Which brings us back to Gorsuch, and the moderates’ points in his “favor,” which can be reviewed with fresh eyes from the position I’ve described.

-“He will probably have rulings I disagree with” why not disagree with all of them?
+“He will probably have rulings I disagree with, but that’s okay.”
+Why not disagree with all of them?
 They will never be perfect.
 Ginsberg and Sotomayor ain’t perfect (though they’re closer).
 Until our world is perfect, disagree with every ruling that doesn’t elevate us, and demand more from the ones that do.
 Why not?
 What do you stand to lose by demanding the things you want?
 At worst, you don’t yet get the things you want.
 What do you stand to gain? … The things you want.

 “He’s intelligent and civil.
 There’s no denying he’s fit for the job.”
-Counterpoint: sociopaths can be intelligent and civil.
+Sociopaths can be intelligent and civil.
 These are not hallmarks of any sort of moral or character or soul.
 He is not fit for the job because he is not perfect.
 Find me perfection and I’ll quit whining; until then, we have rhetorical work to do and the sleeves remain rolled up.
 Oh, and Gorsuch is neither intelligent or civil.
-He stands behind corporations over people (the opposite of civil) and he made this decision himself (the opposite of intelligent).
+He stands behind corporations over people (the opposite of civil) and he made the decision to do so (the opposite of intelligent).

-“Save your energy for the next round of protesting” what?? you don’t need to tell people to save their energy.
+“Save your energy for the next round of protesting!”
+What?? you don’t need to tell people to save their energy.
 When people run out of energy, they stop without your say-so.
 No one feels proud of it, so they do it in private, watching TV or whatever, so you can’t prove that folks are even capable of running out of energy.
-We may all have massive energy reserves that we still don’t tap because maybe every single human is a lazy bag of meatslush & dreams & shame (Nature vs Nurture!!! omg).
+We may all have massive energy reserves that we still don’t tap because maybe every single human is a lazy bag of meatslush & dreams & shame (as if their inherent nature is in conflict with their lifelong nurture? huh).
 Who knows?
 So just never say this again, the advice has no positive effect and may have a negative one.

 All of the quoted comments above strengthen the opposition’s message.
-Fuck that: don’t stop being an advertisement for what you believe in.
+Fuck that!
+Don’t stop being an advertisement for what you believe in.
 You’re Coke and they’re Pepsi.
 Why say anything that could give them market share?
-Especially when our drink tastes like grape socialism and theirs tastes like the corpses of the poor thawing out on the sidewalks as winter snowbanks finally melt into spring aka LaCroix
+Especially when our drink tastes like grape socialism and theirs tastes like the icy runoff from the corpses of the poor thawing out on the sidewalks as winter snowbanks finally melt into spring a.k.a.
+LaCroix.

 tl;dr You can only bring people to your cause with individual communication and understanding of others’ humanity plus the unceasing support from and collaboration with your community.
 Everything I’ve described above is rooted in empathy and non-violence.
 Namaste.